-You might consider switching to a lighter, water-based lotion during the summer months if your skin becomes less dry then.
+You might consider switching to a lighter, water-based lotion during the summer months.
 Lotions that contain grapeseed oil and antioxidants can also help trap water in your skin.

 If you experience occasional dry skin, you can likely prevent and treat it using simple lifestyle changes and over-the-counter moisturizers.
 If you develop severe dry skin, make an appointment with your doctor.

 If left untreated, dermatitis can get worse.
 Early treatment will help you to feel comfortable sooner.
 It will also lower your risk of complications, such as open wounds from scratching and skin infections.